-Digital photography is on the front lines these days, but many still prefer using film.
+Finding the best digital camera is on the front lines these days, but many still prefer using film.
+The best film cameras fit comfortably in hand and with your budget.
 Film photography requires you to step back, thinking about a shot, and frame it just right.
 After all, there's no delete button on a film camera.
 If you're one of the retro-cool photography buffs that still has a special place in their heart for film, check out this list of our favorite instant film cameras.

 The Polaroid Originals OneStep+ is an update on a classic.
 It looks like the instant film camera your grandparents grew up with but also has a Bluetooth-connected app that lets you control the camera remotely.
 It's the best of both worlds.
 This camera gives you full manual control, the ability to switch between standard and portrait lenses, and works with any i-type and 600 films.
 The OneStep+ uses a built-in rechargeable battery.

 Leica cameras are renowned for high-quality workmanship, attention to detail, and their expense.
 The Sofort is the most affordable Leica you can get today, and it's an instant camera.
 The body is compact and flat, so it tucks in a pocket or bag.
 On the back, you'll get a menu that rivals many digital cameras.
 This Leica has a three-zone manual focus system, an optical viewfinder, and it takes Instax Mini film.

 The new Kodak Smile has a smart slide-to-open design that prevents the lens from getting scratched while you move from place to place.
 The slim profile Smile prints out HD quality pics on sticky-backed Zink paper.
 There's a backside LCD viewfinder to help you frame shots, and editing software is included in-camera for touching up images before printing.
 This Kodak model has a flash, microSD port, and its rechargeable battery is strong enough to print out 40 pictures on a single charge.
 There's a lot to smile about here.